joerg-schneider/airtunnel/README.md

 ```

 This description is super compact as we simply inherit all the defaults (parquet, gzip and archival) for loading.

+Wonderful, this is it in terms of declarations and we are ready to go to write some Pandas scripts! :rocket:

 #### Data Asset scripts
 #### The final DAG